Visit the institution website for COVID‑19 updates

 Months of entry

-This course will enable you to become an effective, inclusive and evidence informed teacher.
+This course will enable you to become an effective, inclusive and evidence-informed teacher.
 At the heart of our course is a commitment to personalising your journey to Early Years Teacher Status.
 We'll help you to grow in confidence and competence by providing you with outstanding support as you train.
-We have high student satisfaction rates, as evidenced in the Guardian University League table for Education.

 You'll find a supportive learning environment at the University.
 This will help you develop a deep understanding of the early years curriculum and acquire a range of teaching methods, based upon the latest research in education.
 We model good teaching as we train you, so you can transfer what you've experienced into your own practice.
 You will benefit from an additional contrasting placement which will provide you with a breadth of experience in schools, private, voluntary and independent early years sector.

-You'll also benefit from a course that supports you in becoming a research-engaged teacher, who can use evidence to drive improvements in young people's learning and well being.
+You'll also benefit from a course that supports you in becoming a research-engaged teacher, who can use evidence to drive improvements in children's learning and wellbeing.
 Your PGCE modules form part of our Master of Research in Education, which you can continue with beyond your PGCE year.